mk12/sicp/notes/text.md

 ```

 - Evaluating the same combination twice, `(withdraw 25)`, returned different values.
 - We have lost referential transparency.
-This is a new kind of behaviour of a procedure.
+This is a new kind of behavior of a procedure.
 Until now, the returned value depended only on the arguments, like a mathematical function.
 - To implement `withdraw`, we define a variable called `balance`:

 ```